crcx/retroforth/doc/RETRO-Book.md

 minutes to complete loading the standard library, and a few additional depending on the I/O drivers selected.

-Most of the performance issues come from running Nga-in-RETRO to isolate the new image from the host one.
-It'd be possible to do something a bit more clever (e.g., running a RETRO instance using the new image via a subprocess and piping in the source, or doing relocations of the data), but this is less error prone and will work on all systems that I plan to
+Most of the performance issues come from running Nga-in-Retro to isolate the new image from the host one.
+It'd be possible to do something a bit more clever (e.g., running a Retro instance using the new image via a subprocess and piping in the source, or doing relocations of the data), but this is less error prone and will work on all systems that I plan to